1st Battalion, Royal Inniskilling Fusiliers (British Army)

 21/08/1915 (Killed in Action)

-Herbert 'Bertie' Cull Born at Clogher, County Tyrone about 1891.
-Bertie was the son of Mary A. Cull, of Grange Terrace, Newtownstewart, Co.
-Tyrone, and the late James Cull.
+Bertie Cull was the son of James and Mary Anne Cull.
+James Herbert Ernest Cull was born about 1891 in County Louth.
+He was one of five children.
+Bertie’s father was a Clerk of Petty Sessions.
 Bertie enlisted at Navan, County Meath.
 Bertie's number indicates that he was a regular soldier who joined the Royal Inniskilling Fusiliers in January or February 1910.
 He first arrived overseas, at Gallipoli, on 25th April 1915.Lance Corporal Herbert 'Bertie' Cull was killed in action at Gallipoli on 21st August 1915.

 The Anzac and Suvla cemeteries are first signposted from the left hand junction of the Eceabat- Bigali Road.
 From this junction travel into the main Anzac area.
 Follow the road to Helles, opposite the Kabatepe Museum, at 14.2 kms. take a right turn at the 'T' junction and at 14.3 kms. take the left fork.
 After a total of 22.8 kms, take a right turn to the memorial along a rough track 500m long.
 The Helles Memorial stands on the tip of the Gallipoli Peninsula.
 It takes the form of an obelisk over 30 metres high that can be seen by ships passing through the Dardanelles.